 Discover your impact on the planet

-To make it easy for you to calculate your carbon footprint and stay motivated to take action, we’ve partnered with FutureFit.
-The simple online tool gives you a snapshot of your emissions, and what you can do to reduce them.
+Calculate your carbon footprint and stay motivated to take action.
+FutureFit is a simple online tool gives you an idea of your emissions, and what you can do to reduce them.

 The average New Zealand carbon footprint